tingard/hierarchial-spiral-modelling-paper/referee_response.md

 We apologise, we mistakenly linked a working respository, rather than the planned public one, which is available at https://github.com/tingard/hierarchical-modelling-of-spiral-pitch-angle.

-Following this feedback, we have added (see at end of the README) a description of the contents of each of the Python Notebooks.
+Following this feedback, we have additionally added (see at end of the README) a description of the contents of each of the Python Notebooks.

 >To sum up: There are a number of problems with this paper, and a major revision should be made, so as to rescue the valuable results provided by the volunteers, and present them in a proper context.